pnp/cli-microsoft365/docs/manual/docs/cmd/spo/file/file-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To add a file, you have to first connect to SharePoint using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 This command allows using unknown properties.
 Each property corresponds to the list item field that should be set when uploading the file.